We are delighted you have decided to join us.

 How do I join the live discussion?

-What if I can't make the live discussion on the 13th?
+What if I can't make the live discussion?

 How long do I have access to these films for?

-You'll have unlimited access for 30 days from the first day of the course.
+You'll have unlimited access for 30 days from the day you purchase a ticket for the series.

 I've lost my password or didn't receive it.
 What should I do?